hpatel3747/my-first-repo/README.md

 12. Take four NS records from aws route 53 for "hptldevops.online" and add in hostinger DNS records
 13. Wait for 24 hours to propagate DNS information

-# Create shell script to deploy code
+## Create shell script and run on the server
 1. Create subfolder roboshop in /my-first-repo/
 2. Create file frontend.sh (copy cmds from the project document)
 3. create frontend server on AWS